-The teachers at Kings Lake Education Center/Corcoran Academy campus participate in a four-day staff development training at the beginning of the school year.
+The teachers at Mission Community Day School and our Kings Lake Education Center campus participate in four-day staff development training at the beginning of the school year.
 Additionally staff development and professional learning communities (PLC) meet on Wednesdays throughout the year; there is a special Wednesday schedule for the allowance and planning of this time.
 Coaching, teacher-principal meetings, student performance data, PLC meetings, our county office of education, trainings and conferences all are part of our ongoing professional development.